NLeSC/collab-demos/demos/eecology-annotation-ui/README.md

    - response to dust storms
    - response to wind direction at different altitudes
    - anthropogenic effects: landfills, water treatment plants
+   - foraging area:
-   - foraging area: some gulls forage from The Netherlands to England
+      - some gulls forage from The Netherlands all the way to England
+      - oyster catchers from different colonies do not forage at another colony's feeding grounds
    - how birds utilize local wind effects to minimize energy expenditure, for example by using the updraft along coastal dunes
    - finding mate/fidelity
    - sleeping/resting behavior while floating at sea

 # Technologically interesting aspects

 - tracker
 - bringing together data sources in one web application
-- machine learning to automatically recognize (anomalous) bird behavior
+- machine learning to automatically recognize (anomalous, previously unknown) bird behavior
 - remote administration of trackers